jfilby/nexus/docs/setup_for_linux_and_macos.md

 # Nexus Linux/MacOS Setup

+Nexus requires some minimal setup to:
+- Setup the env script for Nexus
+- Install compile scripts to a bin directory
+- Compile the nexus CLI

+# Nexus env script and bin directory

-Copy nexus_env.template.sh to nexus_env.sh.
-Set the NEXUS_BASE_PATH and
+- Copy env.template.sh to env.sh.
-NEXUS_BIN_PATH in the script appropriately according to where you have deployed the Nexus codebase.
+- Set the NEXUS_BASE_PATH and NEXUS_BIN_PATH in the script appropriately according to where you have deployed the Nexus codebase.

 ## Nexus Bin